love8587/prisma2-docs/data-modeling.md

 | `Float`    | Floating point number |
 | `Datetime` | Timestamp             |

 The data source connector determines what native database type each of these types map to.

+Similarly, the generator determines what type in the target programming language  each of these types map to.

-Expand below to see the mappings per connector.
+Expand below to see the mappings per connector and generator.

-<Details><Summary></Summary>
+<Details><Summary>Scalar mapping to connectors and generators</Summary>
 <br />

+**Connectors**

 | Type     | PostgreSQL  | MySQL     | SQLite  | Mongo  | Raw JSON |
 | -------- | --------- | --------- | ------- | ------ | -------- |